 Dividend stocks are of companies that pay dividends on a regular basis.
-Such stocks are usually of well-established companies that are known for paying back shareholders.
-Though such companies aren’t expected to witness a sharp rise in their stock price, their presence in the portfolio could create a good amount of wealth over a long-term.
+Such stocks are usually of well-established companies known for their dividend policy of paying back shareholders.
+Though such companies aren’t expected to witness a sharp rise in their stock price, their presence in the portfolio could create a good amount of wealth over the long term.
 Such stocks are less volatile and are in a better position to survive recessions and crashes than other stocks.

 Stock Dividend Investing – Strategy

 Stock dividend investing is among the most popular investing strategy for traditional, buy-and-hold investors.
 Investors take into account various factors for such type of investing.
 These are:

 It refers to the expected return from the stock in a calendar year.
 The dividend yield is expressed in the form of a percentage of the stock’s current price.
 For example, a company’s stock is trading at $100, and it pays a dividend of $5 in the year.
 In this case, the dividend yield will be 5% ($5/$100).
 Since the stock price for a company changes on a daily basis, the dividend yield will also change.
 The dividend yield will move inversely to the stock price.
 For instance, the yield will drop if the stock price moves up, and vice versa.

 Investors prefer companies that regularly pay dividends or are consistent with the dividend payment.
 For example, a company paying (and increasing) dividends for at least the past ten consecutive years is a solid investment option.